-- As the war in Ukraine continues, energy and natural resource companies are moving past their initial shock and beginning to integrate new economic realities into their planning. - Resilience can be expensive, so executives need to determine where it makes the most sense to invest. - Identifying disruptions at three levels-commodity, macroeconomic, and policy-helps companies see where and how their businesses will be affected. - By tailoring scenarios of plausible outcomes and following the vectors of disruptions, companies can prepare themselves for a range of possible outcomes.
+- As the war in Ukraine continues, companies across sectors are moving past their initial shock and beginning to integrate new economic realities into their planning. - For most, building resilience in operations and supply chains will be critical.
+But resilience can be expensive, so companies need to determine where it makes the most sense to invest. - Trade interruptions and sanctions will affect the supply, cost, and trade routes of many commodities that are key inputs to much of the economy. - By understanding these impacts and by forming a set of plausible scenarios based on different levels of disruptions, companies can prepare for a range of possible outcomes.